PrestigeDeadly/cs2080_16NovBM/README.md

 # cs2080_16NovBM

-#I dont know how to move files from the code space into my repository.
-I do not know
-#how to do anything on github so i will just be copying and pasting the docker file.
+#I do not know how to use github so I am just copying my docker file into the readme.

 FROM ubuntu
 RUN apt-get -y update